 — Variety (@Variety) August 24, 2019

-Based on a set photo from Dinsey+’s Loki, fans have also suggested Bale could be playing Dario Agger, aka The Minotaur, who is the corrupt president of Roxxon Energy Corporation.
+Based on a set photo from Disney Plus series Loki, fans have also suggested Bale could be playing Dario Agger, aka The Minotaur, who is the corrupt president of Roxxon Energy Corporation.

-On top of this, it’s been confirmed that Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie.
+On top of this, it’s been confirmed that Chris Hemsworth and Tessa Thompson will return as Thor and Valkyrie, the latter still serving as the new ruler of Asgard.

-Vin Diesel, who voices walking and talking tree Groot on Guardians of the Galaxy, apparently let slip while promoting his movie Bloodshot that some of the guardians will be appearing in the Thor sequel.
+Vin Diesel, who voices walking and talking tree Groot on Guardians of the Galaxy, apparently let slip while promoting his movie Bloodshot that some of his alien team will be appearing in the Thor sequel.

 “I am waiting and excited for my friend James Gunn to knock this next one out of the park,” Diesel said according to ComicBook.
 “He took The Suicide Squad so he’s about to embark on it.
 Thor will also, the director talked to me about Thor will incorporate some of the Guardians of the Galaxy.
 That’ll be very interesting, nobody knows, maybe I shouldn’t have said anything.”